Who The Fuck is That? He's a man outta time!

 - Plot-Relevant Age-Up: Sent to the future as an infant - Returned a few decades older than his parents, before the point he was abducted.

-- Power Limiter: It's stated that Cable's inherent telepathic and telekinetic powers are almost off the charts, but he can very rarely use them to their fullest extent because the techno-organic virus that makes him a cyborg could completely consume him if he wasn't constantly, actively suppressing it, or later just burning them out with over use.
+- Power Limiter: It's stated that Cable's inherent telepathic and telekinetic powers are almost off the charts, but he can very rarely use them to their fullest extent because the techno-organic virus that makes him a cyborg could completely consume him if he wasn't constantly, actively suppressing it.
+When he broke free of that, he could use his powers to their maximum... and promptly burned them out with over use.

 - Interestingly enough, he has two sets of powers and they both act as Power Limiters to each other.
 His techno-organic virus has been compared to the virus that created the Phalanx, a Hive Mind behind a Crisis Crossover.
 Phalanx members and a few rare Phlebotinum Rebels have shapeshifting powers and technopathy, and both abilities can be seen in Cable in minor ways: whenever his psychic powers are overtaxed the metal body parts physically grow and start to take over the rest, and he can physically interface with machines.
-If the virus ever really consumed Cable, presumably he would be patient zero for a serious threat.
+If the virus ever really consumed Cable, his Phalanx-like abilities would be used to their fullest... but presumably he would be patient zero for a serious threat.

 - The result of Cable becoming the virus was actually shown in an AU that Deadpool hopped into while he was looking for Cable - it's where the infamous "tentacle scene" comes from.

-- X-Man is a literal example of what Cable is capable of without the virus - 'the ultimate telepath and telekinetic', 'the most powerful psychic in any reality' and comparable to Dark Phoenix.
+- X-Man is a literal example of what Cable is capable of without the virus - this alternate Cable without the TO virus is 'the ultimate telepath and telekinetic', 'the most powerful psychic in any reality' and comparable to Dark Phoenix.
 And this last was said when he was only approaching his full power.
 A possible future showed a fight between Nate and an evil Cable.
 It wiped out half the planet.

 - Psychic Powers

-- Red Herring: At the start of X-Force, false hints were dropped that Cable and his arch-enemy Stryfe might be the same person, playing X-Force and the MLF against each other for some reason.
+- Red Herring: At the start of X-Force, false hints were dropped that Cable and his arch-enemy Stryfe might be the same person (they use a bunch of the same catchphrases, and Stryfe removes his helmet for the first time showing readers that he has the same face as Cable), playing X-Force and the MLF against each other for some reason.

 - Reed Richards Is Useless: The main theme of the David Tischman run was averting this trope, with Cable using his godlike powers to solve real-world problems like terrorism and ethnic conflicts (albeit with decidedly comic-booky twists like super-plagues and clones).